omnetpp/omnetpp/doc/src/userguide/launcher.rst

 Debugging a Simulation
 ----------------------

-The |omnet++| IDE integrates with the CDT (C/C++ Development Tooling) of Eclipse which also includes debugging support.
+The |omnet++| IDE integrates with the CDT (C/C++ Development Tooling) of Eclipse, which also includes debugging support.
 The CDT debugger UI relies on :command:`gdb` for doing the actual work.

 Starting a Debug Session
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Launching a simulation in debug mode is very similar to running it (see previous sections), only you have to select the
-:guilabel:`Debug` toolbar icon or menu item instead on :guilabel:`Run`.
+:guilabel:`Debug` toolbar icon or menu item instead of :guilabel:`Run`.
 The same launch configurations are used for
 debugging that for running, that is, if you open the :guilabel:`Debug Configurations` dialog, you will see the same
 launch configurations as in the :guilabel:`Run` dialog.
 The launcher is automatically using the debug build of the model
-(i.e. the executable that has a ``_dbg`` suffix.)
+(i.e., the executable that has a ``_dbg`` suffix.)
 The dialog will have extra tab pages where you can configure the
 debugger and other details.

 .. note::